 Property damage liability

 When someone files a lawsuit against you for damages to their property while you were operating your ATV, your liability coverage can help pay for your defense costs, legal fees, and more.
 Choosing high liability limits improves the chances that your policy will cover all of the costs and that you will not be left with debt for the remaining damages.

 Injuries are common among ATV and UTV riders.
 If you are responsible for injuring someone while riding your ATV, you could be financially and legally liable for the medical bills, lost wages, and other related costs.
 For serious injuries, the damages can total tens or even hundreds of thousands of dollars.
 Having the right bodily injury liability limits reduces your risk exposure and out-of-pocket losses.

 If you add medical payments coverage to your policy, you and your passengers will receive compensation if you are injured while riding your ATV, regardless of who is at-fault for the accident.
 Medical payments coverage is typically limited to only a few thousand dollars or less, but it could be enough to cover a health insurance deductible or an emergency room visit.

 If you are struck by a car driven by an uninsured driver, it may be difficult to recover the cost of your medical bills and other injury-related expenses.
 Likewise, you could get stuck with a big bill if an at-fault driver has some, but too little insurance to meet your needs.
-With uninsured motorist and underinsured motorist protections, you are safeguarded against the negligence of other drivers even if they are not properly insured.
+With uninsured motorist and underinsured motorist protection, you are safeguarded against the negligence of other drivers even if they are not properly insured.

 It’s hard to find an ATV or UTV without any upgrades, enhancements, or custom parts.
 Whether you have a snowplow, a winch, or a bow rack, make sure to cover it all with a flexible insurance policy that includes special equipment coverage.